-Over the past two decades Congress has established target participation rates and loan fund set-asides for both beginning and socially disadvantaged farmers and ranchers within the direct and guaranteed farm ownership and operating loan programs.
-The purpose of reserving funds for these borrowers is to help target these government credit programs to those most in need of credit assistance, to ensure that socially disadvantaged and beginning farmers and ranchers can obtain access to credit, and to help change the structure of agriculture by helping to reverse the aging of American agriculture and the loss of minority land ownership.
-In addition to loan set asides, Congress has also given beginning and socially disadvantaged farmers and ranchers a preference in acquiring land out of government inventory.
-Congress first established target participation rates for farm ownership loans for socially disadvantaged producers in 1987, and the rest of the set-asides for beginning and socially disadvantaged producers in 1990 and 1992.
+Over the past two decades Congress has set aside loan dollars and set goals to reach beginning and socially disadvantaged farmers and ranchers within the direct and guaranteed farm ownership and operating loan programs.
+Reserving funds for these borrowers helps target these government credit programs to those most in need of credit assistance, ensures that socially disadvantaged and beginning farmers and ranchers can obtain access to credit, and helps reverse the aging of American agriculture and the loss of land ownership among farmers of color.
+In addition to loan set asides, Congress has also given beginning and socially disadvantaged farmers and ranchers a preference in acquiring land out of government inventory and other incentives in applying for conservation and rural development programs.

-Direct Farm Ownership Loans – Each year 75 percent of the total loan funds available are reserved for beginning farmers and ranchers for the first 11 months of the fiscal year.
-If all of those reserved funds are not required by beginning farmers, USDA may use any funds remaining in the final month of the fiscal year to make loans to other qualified borrowers.
+Direct Farm Ownership Loans: Each year 75 percent of the total direct farm ownership loan funds available are reserved for beginning farmers and ranchers for the first 11 months of the fiscal year.
+If beginning farmers do not require all of those reserved funds, USDA may use any funds remaining in the final month of the fiscal year to make loans to other qualified borrowers.

-Direct Farm Operating Loans – Each year 50 percent of total loan funds available are reserved for beginning farmers and ranchers for the first 11 months of the fiscal year.
-If all of those reserved funds are not required by beginning farmers, USDA may use any funds remaining in the final month of the fiscal year to make loans to other qualified borrowers.
+Direct Farm Operating Loans: Each year 50 percent of total direct operating loan funds available are reserved for beginning farmers and ranchers for the first 11 months of the fiscal year.
+If beginning farmers do not require all of those reserved funds, USDA may use any funds remaining in the final month of the fiscal year to make loans to other qualified borrowers.

 For socially disadvantaged producers, the target participation rate is determined by the percent of socially disadvantaged producers in a state relative to the total number of farmers in that state (this includes all who are defined as socially disadvantaged, including women and members of racial and ethnic minorities).
 The reserves for socially disadvantaged producers that are not used within a state are made available for socially disadvantaged producers in other states, or are re-pooled within the same state for other purposes.